 Play a round of golf

-At 5,000 feet above sea level, Dalat’s golf clubs feature hilly terrains and pine tree forests, a stark contrast to the sandy dunes of Vietnam’s seaside golf resorts.
-Dalat is home to one of the country’s oldest course, the Dalat Palace Golf Club.
-Opened in 1933, the 18-hole course carves its way around the lake and remains one of the country’s best golfing experiences.
+At 5,000 feet above sea level, Da Lat’s golf clubs feature hilly terrains and pine forests.
+Da Lat is home to one of the country’s oldest courses, the Dalat Palace Golf Club.
+Opened in 1933, the 18-hole course remains an iconic experience.

-Dalat is an adventure destination in its own right.
+Da Lat is an adventure destination in its own right.
 The dramatic terrain lends itself well to hiking, mountain biking and canyoning.
-Adventure junkies can enlist the services of local guides to explore Bidoup Núi Bà National Park, or blaze their own trails on Lang Biang mountain.
-Here, easy and challenging trails lead to the mountain's two summits.
-For a low-impact excursion, head to Datanla Waterfalls, or make a day of it and go in search of Elephant Falls.
+Follow local guides to explore Bidoup Nui Ba National Park, or blaze your own trails on Lang Biang mountain.

-Though Dalat's tracks no longer link up with Vietnam's north-south railway line, you can hop on a train out to Trại Mát for a visit to the spectacular, mosaic-covered Linh Phước Pagoda, taking in the scenery en route.
-Set within a stunning valley dotted with pine trees, vegetable farms, and tea plantations, the area's colonial relics give a glimpse into Dalat's history as well as captivating views.
+Though Da Lat's tracks no longer link up with Vietnam's north-south railway line, you can hop on a train out to Trai Mat for a visit to the spectacular, mosaic-covered Linh Phuoc Pagoda, taking in the scenery en route.